benklassen77/benklassen77.github.io/materials/cive265.md

 - Structural steel
   - $260 < F_y < 550$, $460 < F_u < 650$.
 350 $F_y$ most common
   - W = weldable, T = notch tough, R = atmospheric and corrosion resistant, A = R but also weldable, Q = quenched and tempered

+It is important to recognize the self-equilibriating stresses within steel.

 ## Aluminum